-N arketing is the proactive part of any organization.
+Designed for students who are experienced communicators, this course offers new insights about managerial communication and offers further opportunity to enhance personal credibility in a professional setting.
+Topics vary but may include communicating cross-culturally, crisis and communication, advanced selling techniques, and the manager as performer.
+Exercises involve presenting and writing to difficult audiences, pitching products and ideas, and coordinating communication in the workplace.
+Writing receives feedback; oral presentations may be videotaped and reviewed.
+As a result of taking this course, students extend their capabilities in preparation for a leadership role in finance, consulting, marketing, management, or entrepreneurship.
+Marketing arketing is the proactive part of any organization.
 At the broadest level, it is responsible for determining consumer needs, translating those needs into products and services the firm can profitably offer, and effectively delivering and promoting those offerings to the marketplace.
 Marketing's activities are both strategic and tactical.
-At the strategic level, it bears primary responsibility for determining the product/market choices the firm makes based on analyses of demand, competition, economics, and the firm's unique ability to secure a competitively defensible position in the marketplace.
-At the tactical level, it plans for and implements such activities as marketing research, distribution, pricing, advertising, and sales promotion, which ensure the day-to-day success of the firm and its offerings in the marketplace.
+At the strategic level, it bears primary responsibility for determining the product/market choices the firm makes based on analyses of demand, competition, and economics and for the firm's unique ability to secure a competitively defensible position in the marketplace.
+At the tactical level, it plans for and implements activities such as marketing research, distribution, pricing, advertising, and sales promotion, which ensure the day-to-day success of the firm and its offerings in the marketplace.